MappyDot Registers and Instruction Set

 - b (0x62) - Read Current Settings - Returns the current settings bytes.

 - z (0x7A)* - Restore Factory Defaults - Restore default firmware settings and factory calibration.
+The restored settings are volatile until they are written to start up defaults.

 - w (0x77)* - Write Current Settings as Start Up Default - Writes the current settings as the default startup settings to non volatile storage.